 Write to Controller and Close

 For 140 Engines, there is no place to bolt into the head, so the 3/8″ bolt hole near the #4 cylinder position is chosen on the driver’s side TBI.
 During the setup of Thermistor tables, select the Ford sensor setting.
 Another reason to chose a predefined setting is that if that sensor is unplugged/disconnected for any reason, it goes to mid-scale.
-Sensor that have defined scales (as above) will read zero (0) when disconnected and may cause rich running, etc…. so use with care and remember this step during troubleshooting.
+Sensors that have defined scales (as above) will read zero (0) when disconnected and may cause rich running, etc…. so use with care and remember this step during troubleshooting.

 Throttle Position Sensor (TPS) Calibration